+3.3.
+International Safety Reports:

+Submit International Safety Reports (i.e. CIOMS reports, Medwatch letters, Dear Investigator letters), as a request for acknowledgement on the ROMEO Research Platform.

+3.4 Updated Investigator Brochures:

+Updated Investigator Brochures and any addendums should be submitted as an acknowledgement request on the ROMEO Research Platform, unless it is accompanied by changes to the protocol and/or consent form, in which case all documents should be submitted as an amendment via the ROMEO Research Platform.

+3.5.
+Summary Reports:

-- 2.3.
-International Safety Reports: Submit International Safety Reports (i.e. CIOMS reports, Medwatch letters, Dear Investigator letters), using the Request for Acknowledgement form. - 2.4 Updated Investigator Brochures: Updated Investigator Brochures and any addendums should be submitted as an amendment using the Amendment of Previously Approved Research Studies form - 2.5.
-Summary Reports: Summary Reports, including periodic line listings submitted in accordance with the provisions of the European Union directive or the FDA Guidance on Adverse Event Reporting to IRB's, should be submitted using the REQUEST FOR ACKNOWLEDGEMENT form and procedure. - 2.6.
-Data Safety Monitoring Board Reports: Data Safety Monitoring Board reports should be submitted as soon as possible following receipt by the Principal Investigator, using the REQUEST FOR ACKNOWLEDGEMENT form and procedure.
+Summary Reports, including periodic line listings submitted in accordance with the provisions of the European Union directive or the FDA Guidance on Adverse Event Reporting to IRB's, should be submitted as a request for acknowledgement on the ROMEO Research Platform.

+3.6.
+Data Safety Monitoring Board Reports:

+Data Safety Monitoring Board reports should be submitted as soon as possible following receipt by the Principal Investigator, as a request for acknowledgement using the event form on the ROMEO Research Platform.

-ARTICLE #3 REB ACKNOWLEDGEMENT OF SAE REPORTS
+GUIDANCE NOTE #4: REB ACKNOWLEDGEMENT OF SAE REPORTS

-3.1.
-There is no Canadian regulatory requirement for REB acknowledgement to investigator's of the submission of serious and unexpected SAE's.
-However, an acknowledgement certificate from the FH REB will be issued to the researcher following the review.
+There is no Canadian regulatory requirement for REB acknowledgement to investigators for the submission of serious and unexpected SAEs.
+However, an acknowledgement certificate from the FHREB will be issued to the researcher following the review.